Un rescate de huevitos

-Little Eggs: An African Rescue (released in Mexico, Latin America and the United States as Un rescate de huevitos; formerly Huevitos en fuga) is a 2021 Mexican animated comedy film produced by Huevocartoon Producciones.
+Little Eggs: An African Rescue (released in Mexico, Latin America and the United States as Un rescate de huevitos; formerly Huevitos en fuga) is a 2021 Mexican animated adventure comedy film produced by Huevocartoon Producciones.

 The Spanish voice cast returned to reprise their respective roles, joined by new cast members including Jesús Ochoa, Mauricio Barrientos, Mara Escalante, and comedian duo Freddy and Germán Ortega.

-The fourth film in the Huevos franchise, as well the second CG installment following Un gallo con muchos huevos, it was released in Mexico on August 12, 2021.
+The fourth film in the Huevos franchise, as well the second CG installment following Un gallo con muchos huevos and a soft reboot, it was released in Mexico on August 12, 2021.
 It was followed by a limited theatrical release in the United States a few weeks later on August 27, 2021 by Pantelion Films.

 Upon its release, the film received acclaim, with praise towards the animation and positive messages, with many favorable comparisons to DreamWorks Animation.
 It grossed $50 million pesos (US$2.43 million) in its theatrical run in Mexico.

 Plot

-On a peaceful morning at the "Granjas el Pollon", Toto is starting his morning routine when Bacon informs him that Di has given birth to their new egg children, Max and Uly.
-Their golden appearance leads La Abuelita to submit them for a ranch contest, catching the attention of Duquesa, a Russian egg collector.
+On a peaceful morning at the "Granjas el Pollon", Toto is starting his morning routine when Tocino informs him that Di has given birth to their new eggs, Max and Uly.
+Their golden appearance leads La Abuelita to submit them for a ranch contest, catching the attention of La Duchess, a Russian egg collector.
 At first, Toto is excited until the children express desire to play in the outdoors, causing Toto to worry and immediately become over protective.
 He eventually allows them to play under Bibi's supervision, but uses many protective procedures along the way.
 Just then, two opossums Tlacua and Cuache, disguised as chickens, sneak into the farm in an attempt to eat chickens when Perro Fidencio locks them up in an empty farmhouse.
 This causes more concern for Toto, but after Di's advice, he promises his children playtime after the contest.

 The following day, Max and Uly are declared winners at the egg contest for their golden appearance, as Duquesa offers Abuelita $200 dollars but refuses and pays her back instead.
 Outraged, she orders the two bandit brothers, Panzovich and Gordimitri to track the "Granjas el Pollon" farm.
 Meanwhile, on the way home, Toto once again becomes worried for his children after Duquesa's encounter and tears up their winning ribbons, making them afraid of him.
 Later that night, the remorseful Toto sits by the pond when the Russian collectors send hunting moles in mind-controlled helmets to track and kidnap Max and Uly.
 Bibi and Willy track down one of the moles, named Toporocho, who thanks them for freeing him from the helmet.
-In return, he helps Toto and his friends board the cargo plane to Africa.
+In return, he helps Toto and his family board the cargo plane to Congo.
 They track the plane down and board inside.